lusend/website/src/pages/faculty/proposal/international.md

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35651){.header}

 All of the proposal dates are hard deadlines.
-Deadlines will appear in red 30 days out and be removed once they have passed.
+All of the proposal dates are hard deadlines that are set 13 months before departure.
+Proposals that are received after the set deadline will not be approved.

 <!-- Will automatically update and sort -->
 <!-- Make sure {date-turnredafter="number"} is included -->